pd71/PreetDalal_techai_tasks/README.md

 # Task 1: Wordle Clone

-This project implements the logic for a Wordle game in Python.
-The game allows users to guess a five-letter word within 6 attempts, providing feedback on the correctness of their guesses.
+This project implements a Wordle game in Python.
+Users have 6 attempts to guess a five-letter word, with color-coded feedback indicating correctness:

+Green → Correct letter in the correct position

+Yellow → Correct letter in the wrong position

+Gray → Letter not in the word

 ## Project Structure